 Today is yours at leisure to explore the topside of this incredible island.

-Day10: Depart St Helena and overnight stay
+Day10: Depart St Helena, overnight stay in Johannesburg

 After a magical week, depart by air back to Johannesburg, where you will spend one night before your journey back to the UK.

 Today is yours at leisure before making your way to the airport for an evening flight back to the UK.

 You should note: This is a remote destination, suitable for more experienced and adventurous travellers and divers.